deeagle/ohmyzsh.helloworld/README.md

 ### Usage

-Once the plugin is installed and enabled, it will print "Hello, World!" each time you open a new terminal session, as well as log the same message to syslog.
+Once the plugin is installed and enabled, it will print a hello-world message each time you open a new terminal session, as well as log the same message to syslog.

-To manually trigger these messages:
+To manually trigger these messages open a new terminal or source the config:

 - stdout
   ```bash